Lavender

 The recognized therapeutic properties of lavender

-Lavender is so widely used in natural health because it acts on several bodily functions.
+Lavender is widely used in natural health because it acts on several bodily functions.
 It soothes the mind, aids digestion, and benefits the skin.

 Nervous system: stress, sleep, anxiety

-Spasms, bloating and digestion
+Cramps, bloating, and digestion

-Skin and scalp: healing, antiseptic and soothing
+Skin and scalp: healing, antiseptic, and soothing

-Lavender is an excellent skincare product.
+Lavender is an excellent skin care product.
 Thanks to its antiseptic, healing, anti-inflammatory, and soothing properties, it is used externally for:

 • insect bites,